RE (Religious Education)

 Understanding traditions, beliefs and different ways of expressing spirituality is a way of giving our children choices and the chance to develop their own ideas, beliefs and values.
 Learning about religion and culture will help our children to be tolerant and respectful.

 Through the curriculum, children are engaged in various activities in order to develop their understanding of religion and spirituality, in order to learn about and from religions.
+RE is based around three ‘Golden Threads’ which run through every lesson, the threads are centred around God, identity and community.
 At Frimley, we try to make the Religious Education lessons exciting and creative through a variety of different activities including art, conscience alley, freeze frames, storyboards etc.

 We welcome chances to give children first hand experiences to build community links and explore all faiths through making links with local Synagogues, Mosques and Temples or inviting visitors of different faiths to our school.
 We are supported by two local Parish Churches and receive guidance on our Religious Education curriculum from the Guildford Diocese.
-All children from the school are involved in Harvest, Christmas and Easter services at, or with input from, one of the local churches and Year 6 pupils attend the leavers’ service at Guildford Cathedral (where possible).
+All children from the school are involved in Harvest, Christmas, Easter and end of year services at, or with input from, one of the local churches and Year 6 pupils attend the leavers’ service at Guildford Cathedral (where possible).

 We have artefact boxes and the children can handle religious objects related to the faith they are studying.
 Our lessons are active, creative and engaging with opportunities for both quiet reflection and exciting debate.

-RE lessons are taught by the class teacher and often in ‘blocks’ (a series of lessons rather than a weekly session).
-Blocking enables children to explore the religion/ideas more deeply and to then respond to the learning in a creative manner.
+RE lessons are taught by the class teacher weekly.
 RE is taught by the class teacher in order for discussions to be more open and for children to have the confidence to share their views, insights and beliefs.

 In classrooms, you will see and hear: